austinw8/AfricaAgData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AfricaAgData is to make West Africa Agricultre data accessible.
+The goal of AfricaAgData is to make West Africa Agriculture data accessible.

 ## Installation